 Home manufacturers, installers, retailers, third-parties or even appliance manufactures may all offer their own warranties, each of which covers a different part of the home.
 Some of them you may want, and some of them you may never need.
 So what are the best options?

 Manufacturer warranties are the most appealing options, as they come directly from the manufacturer who built your home.
-Most manufacturers offer warranties with reasonable terms within at least one year, and sometimes even five years or longer.
+Most manufacturers offer warranties with reasonable terms up to one year or more.
 To ensure you can redeem your warranty when you need to, make sure you’re aware of what claims you can make and what sort of home modifications may void your warranty.

-Appliance warranties may vary, but if you are purchasing a home that came with a full appliance package – as most of UMH homes do – be sure to enquire about what warranties are available for your new refrigerator or washer/dryer!
+Appliance warranties may vary, but if you are purchasing a home that came with a full appliance package – as most of UMH homes do – be sure to enquire about what warranties are available for your new kitchen appliances!